ceph/ceph/doc/cephfs/mdcache.rst

 The auth MDS for an inode can change over time as well.
-The MDS' will actively balance responsibility for the inode cache amongst themselves, but this can be overriden by **pinning** certain subtrees to a single MDS.
+The MDS' will actively balance responsibility for the inode cache amongst themselves, but this can be overridden by **pinning** certain subtrees to a single MDS.